Supplementary Retirement Scheme (‘SRS’) Account

 this recommendation of utilizing the SRS Account requires a little bit more effort.
 This is because this is a voluntary scheme and not a compulsory scheme such as the CPF.
 One has to first apply for a SRS Account with any of the 3 authorised local banks – DBS, UOB or OCBC.
 Nonetheless, Heartland Boy assures you that this little effort is worth your time as the SRS Account is not just a useful tool to boost your retirement planning, but also a valuable tool to minimize your tax expenses.
 Here is his review of the SRS Account where all Singaporeans, Permanent Residents and Foreigners are eligible to apply for.

 In all honesty, it is not easy to explain the workings of the SRS Account in a single article.
-Moreover, many folks often mistaken it for the Singapore CPF.
 In essence, Heartland Boy thinks that the Supplementary Retirement Scheme has 3 sequential mechanisms:

 Contribute, Invest, Withdraw

-- After opening the SRS Account, if the account holder is a Singaporean, he or she can voluntarily contribute cash into it but the contribution is capped at a maximum of S$15,300 per annum.
+- If the account holder is a Singaporean, he or she can voluntarily contribute cash into it but the contribution is capped at a maximum of S$15,300 per annum.
+(Note that the Contribution Cap can change anytime, depending on a variety of factors).
+Note that SRS is also eligible to Singapore permanent residents or foreigners who earns an form of income in Singapore.
+Their eligibility, contribution and withdrawal criteria could be different from those of Singaporeans.

 - This contribution earns 0.05% per annum.
 However, account holders who have a more aggressive risk profile can invest the contribution into higher yielding financial products such as fixed deposits, stocks and unit trusts etc. Naturally, all sale proceeds from the financial products must be returned to the account.

-- Upon age 62, the account holder can start to withdraw the money from his SRS Account over a 10-year period to tide him over his golden years.
+- Upon age 62, the account holder can apply to start withdrawing the money from his SRS Account over a 10-year period to tide him over his golden years.
 However, do note that 50% of the funds withdrawn upon retirement would be subject to income tax.
 For example, if $S50K is withdrawn, only S$25K will be added to your chargeable income for that assessment year.

 Diagram 1: Flow Chart of how the SRS Account works